ESTES PARK OBSERVATORY SCHEDULING CALENDAR

 The observatory open house nights are conducted by volunteers of the EPMO and are free to all .
 The evening starts with a tour of the facility and an introduction to the night’s viewing with a demonstration of the observatory star wall.
 We discuss objects that we will later view with the telescope and point out their locations on our star wall.
 Depending on the number of visitors, we may also set up telescopes outside the observatory to supplement the main telescope in the dome.
 Of course the viewing is dependent on the night sky and if it is unfavorable we can show educational videos in our warm room.

 Rocky Mountain National Park Astronomy Link

-Night Sky Festival Three days of fun activities, speakers, programs and night sky viewing.
-Event is scheduled for TBD.
+Night Sky Festival Three days of fun activities, speakers, programs, and night sky viewing.
+The event is scheduled for TBD.
 Start times for this program have not yet been set.

 The Estes Park Memorial Observatory (EPMO) in conjunction with the Estes Valley Astronomical Society (EVAS) holds a joint meeting every month that features a lecture on an astronomy topic followed by a viewing session.
 The meetings open with a short discussion of the current EVAS business.
 A short presentation about a star currently visible in the night sky precedes the formal lecture for the evening.
 Invited speakers who work in the field of astronomy or aerospace generally give the lectures.